ahrimhan/ahrimhan.github.io/_portfolio/airlineticketPrediction.md

 Online travel companies, such as Priceline, offer low fare alert services to help customers purchase airline tickets.
 When customers are interested in flights, they will be notified by email if the price have reached the one specified in advance.
 However, since these services are based on what has already happened, there is a disadvantage that if the prices continue to rise, they may miss the right time to buy an appropriate ticket.

 To help customers buy airline tickets, I analyzed the data affecting a ticket price and used data mining techniques to find patterns.
-Based on the prediction that the airplane ticket will rise or fall tomorrow, I can assist customers to make decision whether it is good to ``buy an airplane ticket now (Buy)`` or ``better to wait (Wait)``.
+Based on the prediction that the airplane ticket will rise or fall tomorrow, I can assist customers to make the decision whether it is good to ``buy an airplane ticket now (Buy)`` or ``better to wait (Wait)``.

 <!--
 **Overview of the airfare analysis**